- Academic Programs

 The College of Pharmacy Doctor of Pharmacy degree is a full-time degree program requiring four academic years, which includes introductory practice experiences and advanced practice experiences that must be completed during the summer semesters and during the fourth year of the program.

-To be eligible to apply to the program, applicants must complete approximately two years of undergraduate pre-pharmacy courses at any accredited college or university and have an average GPA of 3.6-3.7 with an average composite PCAT score of 70th percentile rank.
+To be eligible to apply to the program, applicants must complete approximately two years of undergraduate pre-pharmacy courses at any accredited college or university and take the PCAT.
+Our average GPA is 3.5 with an average composite PCAT score of 70th percentile rank.

 Please refer to the Admission Criteria section of the Prospective Student webpage for additional information on the admission process and requirements.